 Here at baltic street we believe in looking after animals as a great method for children to learn compassion, care and responsibility.
 All our animals are very friendly and we encourage the children and young people to aid in their care, including regular handling, feeding and of course, cleaning out their enclosures!
 Have a look below to see what animals we have and find out a bit more about them!

-We ask that you do not feed any of the animals without first asking a staff member for permission.
+We ask that you do not feed any of the animals.
+They are all very well fed already!

 The ducks are: Hughey, Louie, Dewey, Daffy, Daisy and Donald.